ChristinaLK/blog/content/pull-requests-fetch.md

 repository?
 You could just clone their remote repository, but it's nice to be able to have your work and their work within the same local repository.
 Is it possible?
 Yes it is!

+(This is also just a handy technique to know about if you're going to be mucking around with multiple remote repositories.)

 > In what follows, our collaborator's username is `mario`, and he has added changes to
 > the `mario-kart` repository under the `mushroom` branch.